-The common thread in all of these exercises is the well-defined initial and final states, which test the basic conservation laws.
-Less straightforward is the simulation of fluid motion.
 Rehm, Baum, and coworkers checked the hydrodynamic solver that evolved to form the core of FDS against analytical solutions of simplified fluid flow phenomena [Refs.
-16, 17, and 18].
+16, 17 and 18].
 This early work tested the stability and consistency of the basic hydrodynamic solver, especially the velocity-pressure coupling that is vitally important in low Mach number applications.
-Many numerical algorithms developed up to that time were intended for high-speed flow applications (e.g., aerospace applications).
-The developers of FDS adopted many techniques originally developed for meteorological models, and the techniques had to be tested to determine whether they were appropriate for describing relatively low-speed flow within enclosures.
-In more recent years, simulations of plumes, ceiling jets, and other commonly studied fire-driven flows have replaced the analytical solutions of simplified flows because of the need to consider turbulence.
+Many numerical algorithms developed up to that point in time were intended for high-speed flow applications, (e.g. aerospace applications).
+The developers of FDS adopted many techniques originally developed for meteorogical models, and the techniques had to be tested to determine whether they were appropriate for describing relatively low-speed flow within enclosures.